-The air intake gets fed through the hole in the metal feet so it sticks out and away from the exhaust.
+The air intake gets fed through the hole in the metal base, so it sticks out and away from the exhaust.

-I got it bent far enough to clear the ground with the Vevor diesel heater up on feet made of 2×4 pieces.
+I could bend it far enough to clear the ground with the Vevor diesel heater up on a base made of 2×4 pieces.

 The included wires had eyelets on one side.
 I installed eyelets on the other end so I could easily connect them to battery terminals.

 The way you install the wires on the back of the diesel heater is easy because it has terminals with bolts.
 Just like a battery.

 Make sure you run the fuel pump program before starting it up so the pump can fill the fuel lines.

 Do this by pressing the power button and the right arrow button (down button) at the same time.

 Press them again to turn off the manual fill mode once the lines have been filled with diesel.

 Hold the power button to start the diesel heater.
 You should get some heat pretty quickly.